michaelmgis/osm2geopackage/README.md

 ## Extracts are available on
 https://download.osmdata.xyz/

 In a monthly cycle new extracts are provided.
 The first Planet Dump of each month from openstreetmap.org will be available 10 days later as it takes a while for the data to be processed.
-Every odd month, Buildings and Highways will be updated.
+Every odd month, Buildings will be updated.

 Projection of the geodata: WGS 84 | EPSG 4326 | https://spatialreference.org/ref/epsg/4326/